fishjam-dev/fishjam-docs/docs/getting_started/peers/webrtc.md

 * `JF_WEBRTC_TURN_LISTEN_IP` - the IP address on which TURN servers will listen.
 By default set to `127.0.0.1`.
 When running Jellyfish via Docker, this MUST be set to `0.0.0.0`, even for local tests.
+You may also set this env variable to a hostname which will get resolved at JF startup.

 * `JF_WEBRTC_TURN_IP` - the IP address, under which TURN will present itself to the clients.
 By default set to `127.0.0.1`.
 When running Jellyfish via Docker, this MUST be set to real (non-loopback) address, even for local tests.